morrownr/8821cu-20210916/README.md

 - Mandatory if Secure Boot is active: `openssl` `mokutil`

-Note: The below options should take care of the mandatory and highly recommended requirements but only you know if Secure Boot is active.
+Note: The below options should take care of the mandatory and highly recommended requirements.
 If Secure Boot is active on your system, please also install the mandatory packages for Secure Boot.

 - Option for Armbian (arm64)